mr-fantastic97/Mue-Heroes/README.md

   Expose read-only leaderboard data via a REST API — serving as a *coordination channel*, not a control layer.

 **Episode 4 — Identity:**
-  Players cryptographically prove wallet ownership by signing a message to register a **Hero Tag**.
+  Players cryptographically prove wallet ownership by signing a message to register a Hero Tag.
 This eliminates impersonation without relying on accounts.

 **Episode 5 — Anchoring (Optional):**
-  Major wins or season summaries can be optionally **anchored to the Kaspa chain**, adding an immutable proof layer to the game without bloating the network.
+  Major wins or season summaries can be optionally anchored to the Kaspa chain, adding an immutable proof layer to the game without bloating the network.

 Müe Heroes moves away from the traditional model of:

-> ❌ **Traditional Web App:**
+❌ **Traditional Web App:**
-> App → API → Central Database
+App → API → Central Database

-> ❌ **Traditional dApp (Smart Contract Model):**
+❌ **Traditional dApp (Smart Contract Model):**
-> App → Web3 Wallet → Smart Contract
-> → Chain-bound logic execution
+App → Web3 Wallet → Chain-bound logic execution
-> → Expensive gas fees

-And instead follows:
+**And instead follows:**
-> ✅ Participant → Blockchain → Local Rule Engine → Coordination via HTTP
+ ✅ Participant → Blockchain → Local Rule Engine → Coordination via HTTP